quailjs/quail/docs/tests/documentIsWrittenClearly.rst

 .. php:class:: documentIsWrittenClearly

-<p>If a document is beyond a 10th grade level, then a summary or other guide should also be provided to guide the user through the content.</p>
+If a document is beyond a 10th grade level, then a summary or other guide should also be provided to guide the user through the content.